 Related: How to fix dell error code 2000:0142

-Has the above measure helped you settling the issue Dell Laptop Plugged in Not Charging?
+Has the above measure helped you settle the issue of the Dell Laptop Plugged in Not Charging?
 If not, you can proceed to the next fix.

-Plug the AC adaptor to a wall socket
+Plug the AC adaptor into a wall socket

-Plugging the AC adaptor in surge protector can also cause the issue Dell Laptop Plugged in Not Charging.
+Plugging the AC adaptor into a surge protector can also cause the issue of a Dell Laptop Plugged in Not Charging.
 Plugin the AC adaptor directly in the wall socket instead of a surge protector as it could disrupt the functionality of your AC adaptor.

 Use another AC Adaptor